Design Principles

 Agents and operators are not the same thing.
 MemexAI enforces this structurally.

-• Agents authenticate with an API key and can write only to user/*.
-They can read shared/* but not write it.
+- Agents authenticate with an API key and can always write to

-• Operators authenticate with an admin secret and can read or write any file, inspect revisions, manage config, and control dreaming behavior.
+user/*.
+They can readshared/*, and can write it only when the deployment enables shared writable mode. - Operators authenticate with an admin secret and can read or write any file, inspect revisions, manage config, and control dreaming behavior.

 The boundary is not advisory — it is enforced at the route and path validation level.
 Changing it requires changing how the service is deployed or extending the path rules in code.